 Recommended for competent club players:

 For members who are not yet of a standard to mix in, we run improver mix ins.
 These are intended as a bridge to club-level mix ins, not as a long term arrangement.
 Group coaching is available in the indoor centre.
 A coach is usually present at the evening improver mix in sessions during term time to offer tips and facilitate play: Players must book in advance.

 Cross-overs are encouraged as new players improve.

-Such diversity and, as Canterbury Tennis Club members, we must respect each other and feel comfortable together.
+As Canterbury Tennis Club members, we must respect each other and feel comfortable together.
 Abusive behaviour on and off court is not tolerated and if you have any concerns you should speak to one of our welfare officers (see list).
 With tolerance, kindness and common sense we can all enjoy our tennis.
 See the Policies page for our club policies.

 Although we benefit from the facilities and support of Polo Farm we are a members’ club, run by members for the benefit of all.
 A committee of volunteers manages the club and many more members give freely of their time to look after the Club’s six outdoor clay courts, the pavilion and its surroundings.
 With only one paid part-time administrator, there is plenty to do so please don’t be afraid to offer your help.

 Membership runs annually from 1 April.
 Renewal subscriptions are overdue if paid after 1 April and, if you have not paid, you can be asked to leave the courts.
 Please help us by renewing promptly.
-Payment is by BACS, Credit Card or cheque.
 We do not accept membership fees in cash.

 Be sure to book your court (outdoors, indoors and grass) on the Mindbody system, even at usually quiet times.
 This avoids disappointment for you and gives the Club important information about court usage.
 You can book up to two weeks in advance.

 It’s essential to cancel a court you no longer intend to use so that it’s free for others to book.
 Just go to Mindbody, click on the court and follow the instructions.